 We often have our go-to news outlets, but to gain a balanced view it’s helpful to expand our sources.
 This allows us to weigh information and arrive at a well-considered viewpoint.
 Exercising freedom of thought often helps us to rationalise details, and to arrive at a more educated perspective.

 The mere process of researching truth for ourselves imparts a degree of control.
 We become our own journalists – citizen journalists.
-Once we demonstrate freedom to employ critical thinking we may even find that real truth is often contrary to what we’re being told through the mainstream echo-chamber.
+Furthermore, once we demonstrate freedom to employ critical thinking we may even find that real truth is often contrary to what we’re being told through the mainstream echo-chamber.